rileymiller/csci102-git-demo/README.md

     main()

 ```
-Then in Idle, safe `fibonacci.py` and run file.
+Then in Idle, save `fibonacci.py` and run file.
 Your output should be:
 ```
 OUTPUT [1, 2, 3, 5, 8, 13, 21, 34, 55, 89]
 ```